 3. Maquoketa Caves State Park

-The Maquoketa Caves State Park is one of the top sites of things to see and do in Iowa.
-It’s located in a hilly area, with forests, ravines, waterfalls, springs and caves.
+Iowa is home to over 100 state parks, providing outdoor recreation opportunities for all, and The Maquoketa Caves State Park is one of the best state parks here.
+It’s in a hilly area with forests, ravines, waterfalls, springs, and caves.

-There are several attractions at the park to explore including a scenic river trail that has two bridges and a bird hide.
-The caves offer easy access for all levels of experience with nothing more difficult than stairs.
+The park has several attractions, including a scenic river trail with two bridges and a bird hide.
+The caves offer easy access for all experience levels with nothing more difficult than stairs.

-Visitors can walk through these habitats at their own pace or take guided tours on the hour every hour.
+The park has over 180 wildlife species, including bats, salamanders, and snakes.
+Visitors can walk through these habitats at their own pace or take guided tours at the hour every hour.
 The park also offers campgrounds for those looking to stay overnight.

 4. Adventureland Park